flaturtha/CharlieChan/_short-stories/social-climbers.md

 The police car came to a standstill beside them, and the superintendent produced a pair of handcuffs as he stepped out.

-“Tell me one thing,” demanded Burton, before he was taken away. “ Where is Lucinda?”
+“Tell me one thing,” demanded Burton, before he was taken away.
+“Where is Lucinda?”

 “You and she,” said Hawke, “were both playing the same silly game of make-believe, each thinking the other a means of social climbing.
 You both had the same idea, and were, by chance, both introduced to Carlotti's by the same person.
 Lucinda Mowbray,” he added, “is dead.
 Murdered.”